uboslinux/ubos-docs/sphinx/developers/ubos-backup.rst

    If additional sites have been backed up to this file, their site JSON files would also be found in this directory.

-   Site JSON files in a backup do not contain either SSL material, nor the administrator credential.

 ``installables/``
    This directory contains the :term:`UBOS manifest JSON` files of all installed applications